Hackers News Hackers News

 • CVE-2026-8111 – SQL Injection Leading to RCE

-Ivanti confirmed that none of these vulnerabilities have been exploited in the wild and that they do not affect any other Ivanti solutions.
+Ivanti confirmed that there is no evidence of these vulnerabilities being exploited in the wild at the time of disclosure.
+The company also stated that these specific vulnerabilities do not impact any other Ivanti products.

 CVE-2026-7431 – Sensitive Log Data Exposure

-A local authenticated attacker can read or modify sensitive log data.
-The attack is local-only and requires no user interaction, limiting its blast radius but posing a real risk in multi-user or shared endpoint environments.
+A security flaw in Ivanti Secure Access Client versions prior to 22.8R6, classified as CWE-732 (Incorrect Permission Assignment), allows a local authenticated attacker to read or modify sensitive log data.
+While the attack is localized and requires no user interaction, it poses a significant risk in shared or multi-user environments.

 CVE-2026-8043 – Path Traversal & Arbitrary File Write

-Classified under CWE-22 (Path Traversal) and CWE-73 (External Control of File Name), a remote authenticated attacker can read sensitive server-side files and write arbitrary HTML to the web directory, enabling stored cross-site scripting or web shell staging.
+Deemed the most critical vulnerability in this advisory, CVE-2026-8043 affects Ivanti Xtraction versions prior to 2026.2.
+This flaw combines CWE-22 (Path Traversal) and CWE-73 (External Control of File Name).
+A remote authenticated attacker can leverage this to read sensitive server-side files and write arbitrary HTML content to the web directory.
+This capability could lead to stored cross-site scripting (XSS) attacks or the staging of web shells for further compromise.

 CVE-2026-8051 – OS Command Injection